NEONScience/NEON-Data-Skills/tutorials/R/veg-structure-chm/veg_structure_and_chm.md

 vegbin <- stats::aggregate(vegsub, by=list(vegsub$easting10, vegsub$northing10), FUN=max)
 ```

 To get the CHM values for the 10m bins, use the `raster` package version
 of the `aggregate()` function.
+Let's take a look at the lower-resolution
+image we get as a result.

 ```R